Last updated: April 27, 2026

 The "granny woman" tradition, in which women healers served as midwives and herbalists in isolated mountain communities, is one of the more documented aspects of Appalachian folk culture.
 The practice blended Cherokee plant knowledge (ginseng, sassafras, wild cherry bark, sumac, black walnut, dogwood bark, yellowroot) with European herbal tradition, all framed within Protestant Christianity.
 Practitioners treated burns, warts, bladder and stomach problems, and fever.
 Catnip tea was a common remedy for hives; sulfur placed in shoes was used as a flu preventative.
 The tradition was practiced "through a strictly Protestant lens," and practitioners would have strongly rejected any association with paganism.

-No Marion County-specific granny women have been documented by name in published sources.
-However, the tradition was active throughout the Cumberland Plateau and Sequatchie Valley region, and the earliest Anglo-American settlers in what became Marion County, including the Bean and Raulston families who settled Sweeten's Cove as early as 1808, had direct contact with Cherokee communities whose plant knowledge formed one pillar of the granny-woman pharmacopoeia.
-The practice almost certainly existed in the county; it simply has not been captured in published archives.
+The tradition was active throughout the Cumberland Plateau and Sequatchie Valley region.
+The earliest Anglo-American settlers in what became Marion County, including the Bean and Raulston families who settled Sweeten's Cove as early as 1808, had direct contact with Cherokee communities whose plant knowledge formed one pillar of the granny-woman pharmacopoeia.

 Fiddle and Folk Music Traditions